Do you have any questions or need help?

 Unfortunately, this is difficult to answer across the board - on the one hand, because different tree species bind different amounts of carbon and on the other hand, because trees bind different amounts of carbon at different stages of development.

 In the first few years, the young trees initially absorb relatively little CO2.
 But as soon as they grow in height, a lot of CO2 is absorbed.
 The amounts vary depending on the type of tree, light intensity, water and nutrient availability of the location, etc. The older trees get, the more biomass is created, but at the same time they also lose leaves and branches, and of course individual trees can also die, so that a certain amount CO2 is released again.
 Meanwhile, new trees grow back naturally, so that an equilibrium is created in the forest over the course of time and the biomass can be used to precisely determine how much CO2 is bound in the forest.
 The creation of permanent forests is always the goal of our projects.

 The specification of the absorption capacity of a tree is therefore always only a rough average value.
 As a rule of thumb, it can be said that a tree absorbs an average of 22 kg of CO2 per year.
 For projects near the equator, e.g. Nicaragua, this value is higher because the trees can grow all year round due to a year-round vegetation period and are not slowed down by the winter, as is the case here in Germany.

 Basically, the benefit of trees compensating CO2 and protecting climate is given worldwide, no matter where emissions are caused and emitted.

-There are several reasons why we decided to plant the trees in Asia and Africa.
+There are several reasons why we decided to plant the trees in the Global South.
 Because there we can achieve a lot on a social, ecological and economic level at the same time: